ros-controls/control.ros.org/doc/resources/resources.rst

 Presentations
 ---------------

+2022-10 ROSCon 2022
+,,,,,,,,,,,,,,,,,,,
+`Presentation: A practitioner's guide to ros2_control <https://raw.githubusercontent.com/ros-controls/control.ros.org/master/doc/resources/presentations/2022-10_ROSCon2022_A_practitioners_guide_to_ros2_control.pdf>`_

+  Summary:
+    ros2_control is a hardware-agnostic control framework focusing on the modular composition of control systems for robots, sharing of controllers as well as real-time performance.
+The framework provides controller-lifecycle and hardware management on top of abstractions of real or virtual hardware interfaces.

+    This talk delves deeper into ros2_control, showcasing new features and what they could be used for, such as explicit lifecycle management, chaining controllers, emergency-stop handlers and mock components.
+Finally, we showcase different usages of ros2_control on openly accessible examples.

+  *Presenter: Dr. Bence Magyar*

 2022-06 ROSCon Fr 2022
 ,,,,,,,,,,,,,,,,,,,,,,,
 `Presentation: What is new in the best (and only) control framework for ROS2 - ros2_control <https://raw.githubusercontent.com/ros-controls/control.ros.org/master/doc/resources/presentations/2022-06_ROSConFr_What-is-new-in-ros2_control.pdf>`_